History & Concepts

 We snuck in and co-opted another storied construct at the end of Outpost 3: the "everything is problem solving" framework conceived by Karl Popper and refined by David Deutsch.
 The right-sized introduction to this realm flows from its name:

-- the universe is a layered infinity of problems, for each of which Intelligence, the most exceptional facet of the universe, is able to iteratively solve via explanatory conjecture and the tuning of those theories via error correction.
+• the universe is a layered infinity of problems, for each of which Intelligence, the most exceptional facet of the universe, is able to iteratively solve via explanatory conjecture and the tuning of those theories via error correction.

 Given that intro, the metaphor of the Self-Correcting GPS will carry us forward.
-As our intro just explained, in the Popper-Deutsch framework, knowledge isn't just a fact; it’s a Solution.
+As our intro just explained, in the Popper-Deutsch framework, knowledge isn't just a fact; it’s a "solution."
 It’s the mechanism that filters the "static" out of our journey through the Plexus.

 Outpost 5.
 The Ouroboros Circuit: Closing the Strange Loop#

-At Outpost 4 your "infinite regress" sensor's alert indicator may have started flashing—our wristwatch seems to be functioning without a spring, it looks to be just gears all the way down.
+At Outpost 4 your "infinite regress" sensor's alert indicator may have started flashing: alert, the wristwatch seems to be functioning without a spring, it looks to be just gears all the way down.
 But the sensor has committed a "false positive": it doesn't comprehend that the Plexus's highest level of abstraction (Logical Laws) loops back to define the lowest level of substrate (Quantum Bits).
 The gears don't go down forever; the bottom gear is actually driven by the top gear.

 The Plexus is stable because it is a Strange Loop—a self-consistent, self-actualizing circuit where the end informs the beginning (conceived and beautifully articulated in Douglas Hofstadter's books "I am a Strange Loop" and "Gödel, Escher, Bach").